CruxConnect/crux-docs/_ordering/cancel_order.md

 ### Request Parameters:

-auth_token
-: (string) The Authentication Token you were given with the "Login" API call

 order_uuid
 : (string) The Universal Unique Identifier for the Order which you intend to cancel

-skus
-: (list) The list of SKUs ordered including the supplier_uuid, sku_id and quantity per SKU

-#### SKU Object:

-{% include objects/sku.md %}

 ### Expected Response Codes